BeTomorrow/styled-tagged-text/README.md

 Text component for React and React-Native application.
 Apply custom styles on specifics parts of your text, by enclosing them with bracket tags.
 Typically useful when using internationalization.

+## Features

+- **🧘 Easy to use**: Define a StyleSheet and the style will be applied to all text enclosed with tags, using keys as tag name.
+- **👩‍💻 Web and 📱 Mobile**: Use everywhere.
+You can use the same logic to apply rich text in your website and in your React-Native mobile app.
+- **🛠 TypeScript support**: styled-tagged-text is written entirely in TypeScript
+- **🐥 Lightweight**: Small library with no dependency resulting in a [5kb bundle](https://bundlephobia.com/package/betomorrow/styled-tagged-text)

 ## Usage

 ### Installation